- Career Exploration

 Being able to communicate well and express oneself on paper is a critical skill.
 In Psychology and BCN, it is particularly helpful when writing papers, delineating information, and creating lab reports.
 Additionally, writing can be thought of as a skill which can get one to the next step in their future.
 For example, when preparing and submitting application materials for graduate school and jobs, such as resumes, cover letters, and personal statements, expressing oneself is a critical component of the application.

-Gaining an understanding of religion and religious studies helps to potentially enhance a student's perspective and understanding of another person's beliefs and spirituality, and can help complement the Psychology or BCN major by deepening this understanding of why such spirituality matters individually and collectively among people.
+Gaining an understanding of religion and religious studies helps to enhance a student's perspective and understanding of another's beliefs and spirituality, and can help complement the Psychology or BCN major by deepening this understanding of why such spirituality matters individually and collectively among people.